noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - covariant: a type that is more specific that another type
   - invariant:
   - tuple: a list with a limited set of items
+    - tuples always have a fixed length based on its length when instantiated
+    - are not a subtype of arrays, thus cant be used where one is expected & vice versa
+    - only posses immutable array methods

 ## flow usage
   - `// @flow` typecheck this file